v128store/guile-hoot/design/ABI.md

 Should we take the opportunity to have `cons` make immutable pairs, perhaps adding `mcons` also?

-Need to verify that the pair type above is actually disjoint from structs, to WebAssembly's type system; otherwise we'd need a type code.

 Should we be annotating struct types with `final`?
 The MVP document mentions it but binaryen does not seem to support it.